modsim/ChromaHD-genmesh/README.md

 - A few features do not work in conjunction with HXT mesh algorithm.
 This is an upstream issue with GMSH.
 - Netgen optimizer might not work well with mesh field gradients: It might make the meshes too uniform somehow
 - periodic meshing fails for cases where there are no beads intersecting the cut planes (simple test cases)
+- periodic meshes with z-dir cuts in beads can contain floating nodes which have 0 nmat info due to not being connected to an element.
+    - the floating nodes are found on the x/y surfaces intersecting with the z surfaces
+    - Simulation could be theoretically continued if we modify the nmat file to have non-zero values at these points

 # Keywords in config.in
 - packing: path to packing file xyzd in single precision binary little endian format